grandma-collaboration/grandma-cookbook/doc2/8_Skyportal_Use.md

 ### **8.1.1 Create a Source Page**

-You create a `Source` page when you decide you are following up on an event.
+You create a `Source` page when you decide you are following up on an event or a possible optical candidate for a GW event.
+GW Events can have many possible counterparts when we are searching for it.

 - **Step 1:** Navigate to the SkyPortal homepage.
 - **Step 2:** Go to Sources page.
 Click on the '+' sign in upper right hand corner and **"Add Source."**